V5NEXT/CNN/README.md

 # CNN
-Convolutional Neural Networks - Predicting Fashion Mnist
+Convolutional Neural Networks - Predicting Fashion MNIST Dataset

 This is a basic introduction in setting up a convoluted Neural network for predicting Fashion MNIST dataset using keras.